Photo courtesy of http://liberato.org Ricardo Liberato

 Do We Have a Problem?

-A question: as the number of paths goes down, is progress going to choke because there are not enough blocks entering at the bottom?
+An obvious question is, as the number of paths goes down, is progress going to choke because there are not enough blocks entering at the bottom?

 There Are Ways to Increase That Efficiency

-The ramps as described are parallel to the faces of the structure because it is impractical to make perpendicular ramps to any great height.
-That was the original problem.
+Consider that the ramps as shown in the model are parallel to the faces of the structure because it is impractical to make perpendicular ramps of any great height.
+That in fact was the original problem.

 The Pyramid is Not Just Three-Ton Blocks

-There is also the problem of moving giant stones weighing up to 80 tons half way up the pile.
+However, there is also the problem of moving giant stones weighing up to 80 tons half way up the pile.
 No ramp the ancients were likely to be able to build would be adequate for that task.
 It would not be easy even today.

 Lifting the Monster Blocks